 This is a really easy Pressure Cooker lasagna casserole recipe our whole family loves.
 Cheesy Instant Pot lasagna but in a casserole which makes it much easier to eat!
 If you love quick dinner ideas that are cheap and family friendly, this lazy lasagna is it!!
 Ninja Foodi recipe instructions too.

 If you love using your Instant Pot and the taste of lasagna, this pressure cooker lasagna casserole is something you will love.
-It’s super cheesy, easier to eat than traditional lasagna, only takes 10 minutes, and has the same great taste you love!
-We have a lot of easy Instant Pot recipes here on The Typical Mom and this one is on the top of the list for pasta dishes!
-Special thanks goes out to Barilla and Galbani for sponsoring this post so we could share our feel good meal with you! (originally published 11/17, affiliate links present)
+We have a lot of easy Instant Pot recipes here on The Typical Mom.
+Sponsored by Barilla and Galbani. (originally published 11/17, affiliate links present)

 - Pressure cooker – we use our Instant Pot or Ninja Foodi

-- If you have an IP I highly suggest getting this non stick pot
+- If you have an IP I highly suggest getting a non stick pot

-- Spaghetti sauce – we chose this one
+- Spaghetti sauce – we chose whatever is on sale really

 - Ground beef or Italian sausage – spicy ground sausage is best

-- Galbani Ricotta cheese – in the refrigerated section at Walmart with the cheeses
+Galbani Ricotta cheese – You can find this in the refrigerated section at Walmart with the cheeses.
+Cottage cheese could be substituted, or dairy free varieties of either works too.

 - Mozzarella cheese – we used variety with whole milk but they carry